Cycling Mt. Spokane Park Drive and Summit Drive

 Ride 12.8 miles gaining 3,989’ to elevation 5,838’ at 5.8% average grade.

 Come for the climb, stay for the descent.
-We don’t usually lead with this, but for this one it’s appropriate - this is a Top 10 descent – smooth road, perfect serpentine roadway for much of the upper descent which, along with the steep grade makes for a very exciting and fun descent – one of the best for technical descending.
-There are fantastic views to the south along the switchbacks beginning after turning onto summit road at mile 9.4 (unfortunately, our visibility was diminished by a significant haze in the distance when we climbed the mountain in August, 2015).
+We don’t usually lead with this, but for this one it’s appropriate – this is a Top 10 descent – smooth road, perfect serpentine roadway for much of the upper descent which, along with the steep grade makes for a very exciting descent, one of the best for technical descending.
+There are fantastic views to the south along the switchbacks beginning after turning onto summit road at mile 9.4.

-This is a very calm and peaceful climb - we pedal alongside the year round Bear Creek for most of the first 7 miles.
+This is a very calm and peaceful climb, pedalling alongside the year-round Bear Creek for most of the first seven miles.
 THE climb (it’s in caps for a reason!) begins at approximately mile 7.4 with a 9.4% grade for about 3.3 miles.
 The initial and final segments of the climb are at very manageable grades.

 Mt.
-Spokane is in the Seikirk Mountains which is a subrange of the Canadian Rockies.
+Spokane is in the Seikirk Mountains, a subrange of the Canadian Rockies.
 The climb enters Mt.
 Spokane State Park at mile 5.8.
 The State Park was established in 1927 and is 12,293 acres.

-Roadway surface and Traffic: The roadway is very good throughout, although the last few miles are a bit rougher than the excellent roadway on Mt Spokane Road.
-Caveat: Make sure to turn left (left is “up” and onto Summit Rd and right/straight is “down” and continuing on Mt.
-Spokane Rd) – at mile 9.4 – 4 miles to go from here.
+Roadway Surface and Traffic: The roadway is very good throughout, although the last few miles are a bit rougher than the excellent roadway on Mt Spokane Road.
+Make sure to turn left (left is “up” and onto Summit Road, and right/straight is “down” and continuing on Mt.
+Spokane Riad) at mile 9.4.
+From this point, you’ll have four miles to go.

 PJAMM Contributor Patrick O'Neil, Spokane WA: